stanislavkhatko/stanislavkhatko.github.io/_posts/2024-05-13-php-cheatsheet.md

     private $property;

     /**
-     * Protected property, this instance and childs can access this property.
+     * Protected property, this instance and children can access this property.
      * @var Type
      */
     protected $property;